 Stick to the task Elaine, don’t go all Jane Austen on us.
-Here in the North we like practical solutions like:
+Here in the North we like practical solutions such as:

 7. Gardening without chemicals.
 Now this is no small feat in Scotland.
 Your average Celtic slug is built like a brick sh*t-house.
 They laugh in the face of eggshells or wool pellets and don’t get me started on copper rings – do they even work?
-Far better were the toxic blue slug pellets and the ‘cheap as chips’ chemical aphid scooshers.
+Let’s be honest, the toxic blue slug pellets and the ‘cheap as chips’ chemical aphid scooters were far more effective.
 However year on year without doubt the number of bees, butterflies and thrushes were dwindling in our garden (probably other things as well but I’m no zoologist) and L was threatening to report me to Professor Goulson.

 And during lockdown, picking slugs off my beans after dark is passing for a ‘big night out’.
 Fitted out with headtorch and Marigolds (can’t actually touch a slug), I am 100% safe from attackers according to my husband.

 What I really need is a resident slug-munching toad like the one Laura had living in her glasshouse for years (see our feature pic).